xmrigger/xmrigger/README.md

 problem: zero Monero protocol changes, zero miner configuration, zero friction for any miner already using a proxy.**

+### Bootstrap

+The list of Monero mining pools is public and not pool-controlled.
+A fresh node uses it to find seed peers at startup without any prior federation state.

+Until the first peer from a different pool connects, the node operates in **solo mode**: Guard 1 (hashrate concentration) is fully active;
+Guard 2 (selfish mining) is dormant but armed.

+As soon as one peer joins from a different pool, Guard 2 activates automatically — no configuration change needed.

+Once two or more nodes are connected, the mesh carries peer discovery
+itself: new nodes learn about other proxies through the federation without needing a central directory.

+The first node in existence is therefore never unprotected — it has Guard 1 from the start, and Guard 2 the moment a second independent observer appears.

 ---

 ## Quick start